gidkom/ng-country-selector/README.md

 `<ng-country-selector ng-model="country"></ng-country-selector>`

-The default value to which ngModel is bound it's the two-letter country code
+The default value to which ngModel is bound is it's two-letter country code

 ### CONTACT
 - gidkom <yoroumah@gmail.com>